 Aberdeen Angus - the real story

-Food is rarely out of the news these days and this is good.
+Food is rarely out of the news these days.
 Whether positive or negative bulletins, food fraud or brexit, perhaps at least it may encourage more people to take a long hard look at the quality of food we are creating.

 Statistics inevitably dwell on scale – how much profit, how many tons productivity…rarely about taste and flavour.
-Large companies do not wish you to question whether dairy cows producing your butter ever grazed on pasture; whether beef cattle are ‘developed’ to give a greater faster yield or if your oven fresh supermarket bread includes all kinds of preservatives and little traditional accuracy.
+Large companies do not wish you to question whether dairy cows producing your butter ever grazed on pasture; whether beef cattle are ‘developed’ to give a greater faster yield on a grain diet or if your oven fresh supermarket bread includes all kinds of preservatives and little traditional accuracy.

 I am heartily sick of ‘clean labelling’ and flowery descriptors on food masking mass industrialization.
 Even handcrafted local delicacies can be a shadow of their former self.
 Take the Forfar Bridie.
-Once upon a time it would have been made with cuts of Aberdeen Angus beef – not cross bred animals that happen to graze in the county of Angus or beef that could be from any breed in any field in Scotland!
+Once upon a time, all would have been made with cuts of traditional Aberdeen Angus beef – not cross bred animals.
+Not all bridies are equal.
 Legal and Scotch but disappointing.
 We tasted what in my opinion was a real Forfar Bridie, prepared lovingly by Alison Tuke of Hardiesmill when we were invited to attend the International Sale of Dunlouise Native Scottish Aberdeen Angus Cattle in the county of Angus during the Angus World Forum in June this year.